 This and all articles include affiliate links for your shopping convenience.
-These links do not cost you anything to click but helps us to be able to write fun great articles like this.
+These links do not cost you anything to click but help us to be able to write fun great articles like this.

 Valentine’s day is coming and we have a wonderful story to help you celebrate the gifts of love and friendship with your students

 Presenting The Day It Rained Hearts by Felicia Bond

 One day it rains hearts and Cornelia Augusta catches a whole bunch of them.
 After examining them carefully, she quickly realizes that she has hearts of all different shapes and sizes.
 They are perfect for making valentines for her friends.
 As the story unfolds Cornelius Augusta makes the perfect Valentine for each of four special friends.